-Liam Neeson might be 'Taken' a break
+Liam Neeson might be 'Taken' a break from action

 His latest thriller, "Hard Powder," hasn't been released yet.
 In it, he stars as a snowplow driver out for revenge against drug dealers he believes murdered his son.

 Neeson was attending the Toronto festival to premiere another new film, "Mark Felt: The Man Who Brought Down the White House."
-He plays the title role in the story of the FBI agent, later revealed to be "Deep Throat," who leaked information to The Washington Post about the 1972 Watergate break-in that eventually led to President Richard Nixon's resignation.
+He plays the title role in the story of the FBI official, later revealed to be "Deep Throat," who leaked information to The Washington Post about the 1972 Watergate break-in that eventually led to President Richard Nixon's resignation.